securesecrets/Galactic-Pools-User-Guide/README.md

 description: Killing boring saving accounts with the power of DeFi.
 ---

-# About PoolParty
+# About Galactic Pools

-**REMINDER: THIS IS A DRAFT OF THE POOLPARTY USER GUIDE.
+**REMINDER: THIS IS A DRAFT OF THE GALACTIC POOLS USER GUIDE.
 A FEW MODIFICATIONS COULD BE EXPECTED IN THE COMING FUTURE.**

 ## What is PoolParty?

-PoolParty is a decentralized and open-source blockchain protocol for prize-linked savings.&#x20;
+Galactic Pools is a decentralized and open-source blockchain protocol for prize-linked savings.&#x20;

 Replacing "[prize-linked savings accounts](https://en.wikipedia.org/wiki/Prize-linked\_savings\_account)," all depositors are offered a chance to win prizes without risking their deposited tokens.
 This is possible because prizes are made up of the staking rewards.